-It’s a bit like those comfy pants you like to put on – they feel super comfortable, they make you feel good – but they’re not knocking anyone’s socks off.
+It’s a bit like those comfy pants you like to put on – they’re super comfortable, they make you feel good – but they’re not knocking anyone’s socks off.

-So if you’re wondering how to keep sex interesting in a marriage, to spice things up you could:
+So if you’re wondering how to keep it interesting in a marriage, to spice things up you could:

-- Complete a sex bucket list and make a plan to tick off the items
+- Complete a lovemaking bucket list and make a plan to tick off the items

 - Confess your secret fantasy and act it out

-- Read or watch erotica together (so long as you are both comfortable with this and there have never been any issues around such things in your marriage).
+- Read or watch erotic material together (so long as you are both comfortable with this and there have never been any issues around such things in your marriage).